The 2023 Conference took place on February 24. Rooted in optimism, the theme of the conference was Possibility.

-For 2023, the Docs For Schools team wanted to root our Teacher Conference programming in optimism and explore the theme of possibility.
-By sharing stories of individuals who’ve blazed trails and made change without a roadmap, to sharing tools and strategies to fill your own cup and cultivate space for conversations that change hearts and minds, we aim to give you a day that leaves you feeling hopeful, energized and inspired.
+From sharing stories of individuals who blazed trails and made change without a roadmap, to sharing tools and strategies to fill your own cup and cultivate space for conversations that change hearts and minds, we aimed to create a day that left educators feeling hopeful, energized and inspired.

 Special Opening Performance from Shahaddah Jack.

 Morning Panel // It's possible, and it's worth it: How to bring sensitive topics into the classroom with care and confidence.

 Opposition and hesitation to bringing certain topics into the classroom can come from all angles of the educational ecosystem, and at the expense of meaningful student discussion and impactful learning.
 In this session, panelists will share best practices, techniques and experiences that will aid in navigating the hesitation and ensuring the care of both self and students.

 Panelists: Darryl Gershater, Amanda Lederle & Jonelle St. Aubyn.

 , Education Reporter, The Globe & Mail.